googleads/googleads-dfa-reporting-samples/python/v2.0/README.md

-# DFA Reporting Python Samples
+# DFA Reporting and Trafficking Python Samples

 This is a collection of samples written in Python which provide a starting place for your experimentation into the DFA Reporting and Trafficking API.